jabber-at/config/README.md

 * secrets.cfg contains passwords.
 See secrets.cfg.example for the syntax.
 * blocked.cfg contains blocked users.
 We maintain our own private list.

-Feel free to contact us at xmpp:chat@conference.jabber.at for questions.
+Feel free to contact us at `chat@conference.jabber.at` for questions.